 March 8 – 10, 2018

-Created by Torquil Campbell and Chris Abraham, in collaboration with Julian Brown
+Created by Torquil Campbell & Chris Abraham in collaboration with Julian Brown

 “What makes this show so very smart and entertaining is the way Campbell draws you into a web of stories and constantly keeps you guessing about what you can and can’t believe.
 Art imitates life imitates true crime.”
 Toronto Star

 Directed by Daniel Brooks